zglueck/workshop-demo/sections/4/latest-features.md

     - `dist`: the unzipped contents of the WebWorldWind-Distribution zip file
     - `test-report`: test output reports

     To build your application you will need a minimum of one of the provided libraries (worldwind.js or worldwind.min.js).
-It is also recommended to include the images directory if you plan on displaying the `CompassLayer`, `ViewControlsLayer`, or `StarFieldLayer`.
-The images directory provides the images and data for those layers.
-The images directory should be placed at the root of the file server.
+Finally, WorldWind’s npm package requires that you publish the images folder in your npm-based project’s web root.

 7. To retrieve the latest updates of WebWorldWind simply: